How To Create a Minecraft Server for Friends

 Minecraft Realms are personal multiplayer servers that Minecraft runs.
 They’re active even after everyone logs off.
 A Minecraft Realm costs $7.99 a month.

 With the help of Minecraft servers, friends can collaborate on a grand reconstruction of the pyramids of Giza or survive in the wild together.
-Servers can be free, but private ones are available as subscriptions if you want extra protection.
-Hosting your own requires some RAM, but that’s doable with a gaming PC.
+Servers for public use can be free, but private ones are available as subscriptions if you want extra protection.
+However, you only need your PC’s IP address to play with trusted friends.
+Hosting your own server requires some RAM, but that’s doable with a gaming PC.